 Have you ever dried off with a Fieldcrest Cannon bath towel?
+Meet the community

-Meet the community where this product came from: Fieldale, Virginia.
+where this product came from: Fieldale, Virginia.

 Marshall Field died in 1906 and John G. Shedd became President of Marshall Field and Company.
 From the very beginning the company took care of resident's needs.
 The business district would include a post office, grocery store, furniture store, hotel, shoe shop, barber shop, drug store, produce store, theatre and a bank - everything needed to establish a community.

 Health care was provided by a Company Doctor and Nurse who made house calls.
 Land was donated for a four room school which was built and enlarged as the need arose until it had all grades through a four year high school.
 The company built the YMCA (now the Community Center), and later added two regulation size pools operated by the center.
-Sidewalks were added around town and Fieldale was the first community in the area to have public water and sewage.
+Sidewalks were added around town and Fieldale was the first community in the area to have public water and sewer.

 In the 1950s Marshall Field's Mill was sold to Fieldcrest Mills and in 1985 Fieldcrest merged with Cannon.
 In 1997 Fieldcrest Cannon was purchased by Pillowtex Corporation which closed in 2003.
 In 2007 the Village of Fieldale was named to the State Historic Register and in 2008 it was added to the National Register.